EndPointCorp/end-point-blog/2012/04/24/using-carrierwave-without-orm.html.md

     = submit_tag
 ```

 CarrierWave is an awesome library and a very suitable replacement for the more popular [Paperclip](https://github.com/thoughtbot/paperclip) library.
-I couldn't find anywhere online for showing a complete solution for implementing CarrierWave in an non-ActiveRecord class so I hope this helps anyone else that wants to go this route.
+I couldn’t find anywhere online for showing a complete solution for implementing CarrierWave in an non-ActiveRecord class so I hope this helps anyone else that wants to go this route.